Is involvement in sports during pregnancy is good for the mother to be?

-The body will get a good warm-up if played for the limited period of time.
+The body will get a good warm-up if played for a limited period of time.
 Of course, the game should be played in the early stage of pregnancy only.

 Running is a sport where a lot of stamina is required.
 Running is suggested to them only who have involved in the sports before the pregnancy also.

 If a woman is a regular runner then it won’t affect her in any way as she is used to it.
 Running strengthens the legs which are very useful in the pregnancy as the weight of the body increases and more strength is required to move the body.